Mamoanwar97/Newsly/README.md

 # Newsly
-  This a asp.net mvc web application. it consist of 6 tabs. this a news website where there is admins and guests.
+  This a asp.net mvc web application. it consist of 6 tabs. this a news website where you can login as admin or guest according to your assigned role.

   ## Admins and Guests
   - Admins :